Neighbors object to Ramsey County plan to convert St. Paul hospital into a homeless shelter

 “Our role as government is to take care of the most vulnerable,” MatasCastillo said.
 “We need to take care of this population.
 It is our duty and it’s our moral obligation to take care of our most vulnerable.
 In this case it happens to be this homeless population left outside.”

 MatasCastillo said Fairview officials called county staffers in mid-September to discuss a possible lease.
-She said a Fairview official then called her Monday after they had announced their plan to lay off staffers.
+She said a Fairview official then called her Monday after they had announced their plans for Bethesda.

 “We don’t want anyone to feel like this has been a big secret by any means,” she said.
 “This is literally an opportunity that has fallen in our laps.”